opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Relationship_ConnectsTo.md

 #### Optional requirements

-When we define the requirements in step 2:
+When we define the requirements in step 2, we can also:
-* We can define an optional requirement `node` to match a node type explicitly.
+* Use the keyword `node` to define a matched node type.
-* We can specify how many relationship instances (e.g., one to one, one to two, etc.).
+* Define how many relationship instances (e.g., one to one, one to two, etc.).
 The default value is one-to-one, if not specified.

 ```yaml